Kyiv City State Administration: Russo-Ukrainian War (since 2022)

 With the start of the Russian Invasion of Ukraine, Kyiv City State Administration was superseded by the Kyiv City Military Administration, which serves as a temporary body of city government functioning during wartime.
 On 1 March 2022 president Volodymyr Zelensky appointed professional military officer Mykola Zhyrnov as its head.
-On 21 October Zhyrnov was replaced by presidential decree with Serhiy Popko On 31 December 2024 Tymur Tkachenko was appointed new head of Kyiv City State Administration by president Zelensky.
+On 21 October Zhyrnov was replaced by presidential decree with Serhiy Popko On 31 December 2024 Tymur Tkachenko was appointed new head of Kyiv City State Administration by president Zelensky and serving on that post until his dismissal in July 2026.

 On 23 August 2025 head of KMVA issued a decree, according to which all demonstrations and mass events in Kyiv have to receive a prior permission from the General Staff of the Ukrainian Armed Forces, with their organizers having to inform the administration on the existence of such permission.
 Some media have connected this measure with the recent anti-corruption protests, which had taken place in the capital.